An internal proposal by Tema Flanagan

 The agencies we audit aren't navigating a defined transition with a known endpoint.
 They're trying to rebuild around a technology that keeps changing, while the shape of their own future stays uncertain.

-Across three Frontier audits — Four Kitchens, Wild Hive, and Langrand — the same human dynamics keep surfacing in response: uneven readiness, stressed leadership, and resistant senior staff creating drag.
+Across four Frontier audits (Four Kitchens, Wild Hive, Langrand, and Red Flash), the same human dynamics keep surfacing: uneven readiness, stressed leadership, resistant senior staff creating drag.
 These aren't problems the existing Frontier offering is designed to address.

 The signal

-A pattern is surfacing across every Frontier audit we've completed.
+A pattern is surfacing across every Frontier audit.

-We've now run audits with Four Kitchens, Wild Hive, and Langrand.
-Three different agencies, three different industries, three different stages of AI adoption.
-The technical opportunities we surfaced look different in each one.
-But the human dynamics — the resistance, the leadership conversations being avoided, the absence of a shared way of working — rhyme across all three.
+We've now run audits with Four Kitchens, Wild Hive, Langrand, and Red Flash.
+Four different agencies, four different industries, four different stages of AI adoption.
+The technical opportunities surfaced look different in each one.
+But the human dynamics rhyme across all four: resistance, leadership conversations being avoided, the absence of a shared way of working.
+None of that is in the existing Frontier offering, which means whether adoption actually happens in these firms depends on something we don't currently sell.

 The pattern